andr-ew/cartographer/README.md

 ### methods

 `:make(type, n)`: initiates `n` of type `region` or `loop` within `warden` or another object created with make.
-  - `region`s are initiated with start & end points that evenly divide all regions across the parent object.
+  - `region`s are initiated with start & end points that evenly divide all regions across the parent object. a call make automatically splits regions across buffers if needed.
   - `loop`s are initiated with start & end points equal to the parent object

 `:s_start(x)`: set the start point in seconds.
 0 corresponds to the starting point of the parent object.